-Note that post-conviction relief is different from an appeal.
+Note that post-conviction relief is different from an appeal of a criminal conviction in Colorado.
 With appeals, the defendant asks a higher court to review the case.
 Whereas with a 35(c) motion, the defendant seeks review from the same court that handled the case.2

 For instance, a trial in Denver Criminal Court can be appealed to the Colorado Court of Appeals and eventually to the Colorado Supreme Court.
 But when a case in Denver Criminal Court results in a conviction, the defendant may file a motion for post-conviction relief in that same Denver Criminal Court.

 Seven common grounds for post-conviction relief under 35(c) include:

 - The defendant was illegally convicted or sentenced;

 - The law under which the defendant was convicted is illegal;

 - The court did not have authority ("jurisdiction") over the case;

 - There is new evidence of "material facts" that could not have been reasonably discovered prior to the conviction;

 - The sentenced has already been fully served, or there has been an unlawful revocation of parole, probation, and/or conditional release; and/or

 - Other grounds (called "collateral attacks") such as ineffective assistance of counsel or prosecutorial misconduct.3